-I was halfway through my time in Delhi, before I discovered the Delhi Metro.
-In fact, there was a station right opposite my hostel, under my nose, and I didn’t see it.
-I was seriously gobsmacked when a fellow backpacker pointed it out.
-(There’s a what?
-Where?)
+I’m embarrassed to confess that I was halfway through my time in Delhi, before I discovered the Delhi Metro.
+In fact, there was a station opposite my hostel, right under my nose, and I didn’t see it.
+I was gobsmacked when a fellow backpacker pointed it out.
+There’s a what?
+Where?

-In fact there are convenient stations all over Delhi for the Metro.
-It’s just that the signage takes a bit of getting used to, since the stations are usually underground and not apparent from above.
+In fact, there are convenient Metro stations all over Delhi.
+It’s just that the signage takes a bit of getting used to before you’d notice them, since the stations are usually underground and not apparent from above.

 The Metro system goes all the way to the airport as well, so that was how I got to the airport for my flight home.

-PIN THIS for your upcoming sustainable trip to Uttar Pradesh, India!
+PIN THIS for your upcoming trip to Uttar Pradesh, India!